no-name-provided/Community-Fluid-API/README.md

     </ul>

   <p>
-  Disclaimer: This mod is the product of my personal experience, made in isolation.
+  Disclaimer: This mod is the product of my personal experience, made in near isolation.
   It may have errors or inconsistencies.
 Feel free to make suggestions.
 Just remember - word of god doesn't mean anything when it comes to (Neo)Forge.
 Don't tell me I'm wrong until you've checked for yourself.
   </p>